×

 After the data is processed and batched, the features and labels are represented as tensors in TensorFlow.
 The shape and data type of the tensors depend on the nature of the features and labels.
 Features can be numerical or categorical, while labels typically represent class memberships.
 TensorFlow's high-level APIs provide mechanisms to handle and represent these features and labels, enabling efficient training and inference in machine learning models.

-• What is the purpose of max pooling in a CNN?
+• What is the purpose of defining a function to parse each row of the dataset?

 More questions and answers: